Telegram Channel vs Group: Which Earns More?

 Photo via Pexels

-Step-by-Step: Setting Up Paid Access on a Channel vs a Group
+How Do You Set Up Paid Access on a Channel vs a Group?

 Setting up paid access on Telegram follows the same four steps regardless of whether you choose a channel or a group.
 Add Paprika as admin, set your price and access duration, choose manual or Stripe payment, and share your page.
-The only difference is what you create in step one.
+The only thing that changes between formats is what you create in step one.

 Step 1: Create Your Private Channel or Group